 There are a few reasons why Futures are more friendly to small account traders.
 There is no PDT rule, and you can open an account with as little as $400.

-Futures provide leverage which means you enter a trade at a fraction of the costs of a contract.
+Futures trading provides leverage which means you enter a trade at a fraction of the costs of a contract.
 This means that both profits and losses are amplified.
 The amount required to enter the trade is called the margin.

 Futures also provide E-mini and Micro E-mini markets.
 These markets have much smaller margins and are suited to traders with limited funds.
 These traders have access to massive volume in the largest markets in the world, trading on as little as $2,000 to $3,000.